 There are two types of guideways.

 - Inverted V guideways

 Flat guideways give a high bearing surface, minimum wear, and are easy to clean.
-And inverted V guideways give better alignment and a better guide to tailstock and carriage.
+Inverted V guideways give better alignment and a better guide to tailstock and carriage.
 It helps to fall down the chips from the bed.

 The material of the spindle is nickel or carbon chrome steel.
-The centreline of the spindle and the centreline of the lathe is perfectly in alignment with each other.
+The centreline of the spindle and the centreline of the lathe are perfectly in alignment with each other.

 It is hollow from the inside so, a long bar can pass through it.
 The front end of the spindle can hold the taper part.